thortonking/Millimetro_22/README.md

 # Millimetro
  Sample data and processing backend for Millimetro, a long-range tag-based mmWave localization system.

 Millimetro is a tag-based localization system which operates accurately at long ranges to accurately localize mulitple modulating tags.
-This repository contains the MATLAB files required to run it as well as sample collected data files to demonstrate its capabilities.
+This repository contains the MATLAB files used to implement its algorithms as well as sample collected data files to demonstrate its capabilities.

 The sample_code.m file contains the signal processing back-end of Millimetro, while other .m files used as helper functions.
 The data folder has 4 different datasets: a static dataset with long-range tags, a dataset with a mobile radar and static tags, a dataset with tags moving across angle of arrival, and a dataset with two tags while colocated in range operating at different modulation frequencies.